Diarsia intermixta

 Diarsia intermixta, also known as the orange peel moth, is a species of moth in the family Noctuidae.
 It is found from Queensland to Tasmania in Australia, as well as in New Zealand, and islands in the south Pacific.

-The larva is coloured a mottled green or dark grey with flecks of black and yellow.
-The wingspan of the adult moth is about 30 mm.

-The larvae feed on nettles, Sinapsis alba, Arctotheca calendula, Histiopteris incisa, Pteridium esculentum, and is considered a pest on Brassica rapa.
+The larvae feed on nettles, Sinapis alba, Arctotheca calendula, Histiopteris incisa, Pteridium esculentum, and is considered a pest on Brassica rapa.
 Adults are on the wing in summer and autumn.